BCM112 Week 7 Lecture Slides

 I mean, really!?

-I desperately wanted to remind them that I was sitting in front of a computer.
+I desperately wanted to remind them that I spend most of my days sitting in front of a computer.
 Surrounded by books and printouts of critical theory, computer history, and nerd reflections.
-Writing.
-A PhD thesis.
+Writing a PhD thesis.
 In Media and Communications.
 ON NERDS!!

 It’s funny, I had just started writing this blog post when I picked up Chris Hardwick’s self-help book for nerds, The Nerdist Way: How To Reach the Next Level (In Real Life).
 I experienced one of those “the-universe-is-totally-on-my-side” moments where external factors seem to align with your internal process and it’s all a little bit freaky but mostly it’s just awesome.
 Early in the book, Chris discusses the definition of ‘nerd’ (he is perhaps a little more cavalier in his definition then I am – oh the luxury of not having to be academically reviewed at the end of the writing process) and in this section he tells a story about his personal experiences with the nerd label: